tarantool/doc/doc/dev_guide/c_style_guide_new.rst

     if (condition) do_this;
       do_something_everytime;

 Don't put multiple assignments on a single line either.
-Kernel coding style is super simple.
 Avoid tricky expressions.

 Outside of comments and documentation, spaces are never used for indentation, and the above example is deliberately broken.